titipata/google_scholar_scoreboard/README.md

 google_scholar_scoreboard
 =========================

-Real time citation from Google Scholar
+Real time citation from Google Scholar.
+Create the scoreboard of citations of people in the lab.
+This version, we are using ipython notebook to run our created code.

 Requirement:
 - ipython +notebook